dheera/shoji-lamps/README.md

 # Equipment

 I used a Prusa i3 MK3 for this project.
-You'll also want to make sure your firmware is up-to-date, and that you have the latest PrusaSlicer 2.2.0 which inserting color changes mid-print (required for the Shoji screens).
+You'll also want to make sure your firmware is up-to-date, and that you have the latest PrusaSlicer 2.2.0 which can insert color changes mid-print (required for the Shoji screens).

 # Filaments